eclipse-sumo/sumo/docs/web/docs/Students_And_Support.md

 will then act as the second reader/redactor and will guide you along your work.
 Of course, an initial discussion between the professor / advisor and us is wished for clarifying the work.
-Further regulations and legal issues are a matter of your home university / organisation.
+Further regulations and legal issues are a matter of your home university / organization.

 The following list contains proposals only.
 If you have an own idea, you can present it to us, too.
 There is also [a more verbose list of the